Western students

 Portland MAML Cohort

 Western Seminary is partnering with churches to help equip the next generation of ministry leaders.
-That's why we're launching a new cohort in Portland starting in the fall 2024 for our MA in Ministry and Leadership degree.
+That's why we're launching a new cohort in Portland for our MA in Ministry and Leadership degree.
 This cohort is uniquely designed to equip and train local church leaders within their current ministry contexts in the Northwest.

 Request Info Apply